HaoZhenSiow/frontend-mentor-Kanban-task-management-web-app/README.md

 ### What I learned

+This is my first NextJS app, it rendered at the server side before we can view anything in the browser.
+I have to use useEffect to run functions that read the document and window object for dynamic static site generation.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: